 84 Art.
 2346 (JSC) and Art.
-2468 (LLC) Civil Code; Notary Bar of Milan, guideline no 188 (7 January 2020).
-Needless to say, the new investor is not really paying the new shares, because "(w)hen pricing a down-round for a company that has anti-dilution protection, in order to adhere to a particular pre-money valuation, an investor must include in the pre-money, fully diluted capitalization all antidilution adjustments to be made in the round (the "Efficient Pricing Principle)": Bartlett III 2003, p 28.
-In other words, the new investor discounts' the impact of the antidilution protection and increases proportionally the amount of the new shares that she is prepared to purchase.
+2468 (LLC) Civil Code; Notary Bar of Milan, Guideline no. 188 (7 January 2020).
+Needless to say, the new investor is not really paying the new shares, because '(w)hen pricing a down-round for a company that has anti-dilution protection, in order to adhere to a particular pre-money valuation, an investor must include in the pre-money, fully diluted capitalization all antidilution adjustments to be made in the round (the "Efficient Pricing Principle")': Bartlett III (2003), p 28.
+In other words, the new investor discounts the impact of the antidilution protection and increases proportionally the amount of the new shares that she is prepared to purchase.

-85 We had envisioned these two solutions in Agstner et al., 2020, p 422.
+85 These two solutions are envisioned in Agstner et al. (2020), p 422.

-86 Fried and Ganor 2006, p 967 et seq.; Bratton 2002, p 891 et seq.; for a critical assessment with regard to the viability of the valuation-for-preference theory, Bartlett III 2016, p 124 ("offering up enhanced liquidation preferences is likely to be a self-defeating strategy for a founder seeking to push a VC to a unicorn valuation.").
+86 Fried and Ganor (2006), p 967 et seq.; Bratton (2002), p 891 et seq.; for a critical assessment with regard to the viability of the valuation-for-preference theory, Bartlett III (2016), p 124 ('offering up enhanced liquidation preferences is likely to be a self-defeating strategy for a founder seeking to push a VC to a unicorn valuation').